Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 1.5 References

-https://whatsgoodtodo.co.uk/official-hasbro-giant-connect-4-review/ for the picture used in a mockup and also reference board scale https://github.com/Nekomancer834/ConnectX for ideas and documents. https://github.com/kotcrab/vis-ui/ for skins and libGDX addons
+https://whatsgoodtodo.co.uk/official-hasbro-giant-connect-4-review/ for the picture used in a mockup and also reference board scale https://github.com/Nekomancer834/ConnectX for source, releases, and documents. https://github.com/kotcrab/vis-ui/ for skins and libGDX addons